Walkers keep on walkin'

 At the end of season eight, Maggie vowed to bide her time and show Rick he was wrong to keep Negan alive; Daryl and Jesus seemed to be on her side.
 Fans were livid that the former friends might turn on one another – but, given the time-jump, maybe all of the drama will have been resolved by the time of season nine.
 That’s what Norman Reedus seemed to suggest back in April, reassuring fans that his character won’t be turning on Rick:

 Will we meet The Whisperers?

-After Negan and The Saviours, the next big bad in the comics upon which The Walking Dead is based is a group called the Whisperers.
-This creepy lot go by names like Alpha and Beta; they wear walker skin and only talk in whispers, to avoid being attacked by the undead.
-The heads of their enemies are placed on poles outside their territory.
-They’ll be an intriguing addition to the canon of Walking Dead TV characters; let’s hope we meet them soon.
+After Negan and The Saviors, the next big baddie in the comics upon which The Walking Dead is based on is a group called the Whisperers.
+Members of this creepy lot go by names such as Alpha and Beta; they wear walker skin and only talk in whispers to avoid being attacked by the undead; and the heads of their enemies are placed on poles outside their territory.
+They’ll be an intriguing addition to the canon of Walking Dead TV characters: let’s hope we meet them soon.

-A first look at the upcoming new season arrived on July 6 with the first promotional poster for season 9 – featuring helicopters, abandoned government buildings and hair cuts.
+A first look at the upcoming new season arrived on July 6 with the first promotional poster for season nine – featuring helicopters, abandoned government buildings and plenty of new hair cuts.

-And there’s going to be a video game too?
+And there’s going to be a new video game, too?

-Yes, a The Walking Dead game is coming to Windows PC, PlayStation 4 and Xbox One from November 8 (November 6 in North America).
-Created by developers Overkill, the game will be a 4-player, first-person shooter, with new characters introduced for the game called Aidan, Grant, Heather and Maya.
+Yes, a brand new Walking Dead game is coming to Windows on November 8 (November 6 in North America) before a later release on PS4 and Xbox One on February 8, 2019 (February 6 in North America).
+Created by developers Overkill, the game – titled Overkill’s The Walking Dead – will be an FPS co-operative multiplayer, with players able to control a new set of characters: Aidan, Grant, Heather and Maya.